Candy Washing Machine Error Codes

 1. Check Door Lock & Wiring: After resetting as described above, carefully inspect the door lock mechanism and its associated wiring for any damage or signs of being stuck.

-2. Motor and Inductor (Advanced): This error can also indicate issues with the motor or its associated inductor, such as “leakage from earth” (electrical leakage).
+2. Motor and Inductor: This error can also indicate issues with the motor or its associated inductor, such as “leakage from earth” (electrical leakage).
 This requires a professional to diagnose and potentially replace components.

-4. Motor Replacement (Advanced): In severe cases, a faulty motor might need to be replaced.
+3. Motor Replacement: In severe cases, a faulty motor might need to be replaced.

 Error 8 or E08 / Error 17 or E17: Motor Tachometer Error